fritzable/food-run/README.md

 1.  [x] Sign In (curl then web app)
 1.  [x] Change Password (curl then web app)
 1.  [x] Sign Out (curl then web page)
-1.  [ ] All API calls have success or failure messages (except sign out and change password when not signed in)
+1.  [ ] All API calls have success or failure messages
 1.  [x] Review [query-ajax-post](https://github.com/ga-wdi-boston/jquery-ajax-post)
 1.  [x] Create resource (curl then web app)
 1.  [x] Get all of their owned resources (curl then web app)